A burrito on a plate with guacamole and sour cream

 Crack one egg at a time in a small bowl (in case a piece of shell gets in the egg, it's easier to pick it out).
 I like to hold the egg the long way and simply tap it on the counter (on the side of the egg); then crack in half.

-Add the cream.
+Add the water, milk or cream.
 Whisk the eggs with a fork or whisk lightly so that the eggs and cream are homogeneous.
 Season with salt and pepper.

 Step 2